At first sight, the concept of SaaS lead scoring seems so simple, doesn’t it?

 You can qualify those opportunities, push the best ones to your sales reps to process and send those contacts to the CRM.

-Want to Increase Your SaaS Conversion and Retention Rates?
+Want to Increase Your Conversion and Retention Rates?

-Refiner helps B2B SaaS companies better profile their users, drive ultra-personalized nurturing campaigns, identify great upsell opportunities.
+Refiner helps SaaS, eCommerce and Membership sites better profile their users, drive ultra-personalized nurturing campaigns, identify great upsell opportunities.